TREEcg/LDES-timeseries/README.md

 * Adding a member to an LDES in mongoDB works using `@treecg/sds-storage-writer-mongo` (see `attempt-ingesting.ts`)
 * create a total new LDES in mongoDB using `initialise-LDES.ts`, more specifically the `MongoDBIngestor`
-* Half create a TS-LDES with the `TSMongoDBIngestor`
+* Create a TS-LDES with the `TSMongoDBIngestor`
-  * needs some proper checks to make sure everything works as intended

 ## Next steps

-* finish TODOs so that publishing members in `TSMongoDBIngestor` works as intended
-  * correct start and end fields for the windows in `index`
-  * don't create a new TS when it already exists
-  * proper initialisation
-    * pageSize
-    * SDS metadata
-    * timestampPath
-    * start timestamp of LDES
 * create a total new LDES in mongoDB using `@treecg/sds-storage-writer-mongo`
+* Document how to create an LDES-TS using this and the Solid-LDES-Store